dvillavicencio/riven-bot/README.md

 # Riven Bot for Discord
 > Source code for Riven Bot

 This repository has all the source code that makes the Riven Bot work.
-Destiny 2 is a very famous game created and developed by Bungie game studios.
 The idea is to have a Discord bot that contains very useful utilities for D2 players that use Discord as their main social media platform like retrieving weekly-rotation information for in-game activities and player-specific raid/dungeon statistics.

 ## Why?
 Because I can and I want to learn through projects that I find fun and challenging.